bazelbuild/bazel/site/docs/skylark/deploying.md

 understand new rules.

-For example, suppose we are writing new Skylark rules for the (make-believe) chaiscript language.
+For example, suppose we are writing new Skylark rules for the (make-believe) mockascript language.
 We would have the following structure:

 ```
 .travis.yml
 README.md
 WORKSPACE
-chaiscript/
+mockascript/
   BUILD
-  chaiscript.bzl
+  mockascript.bzl
 tests/
   BUILD
   some_test.sh
   another_test.py
 examples/
   BUILD
-  bin.chai
+  bin.mocs
-  lib.chai
+  lib.mocs
-  test.chai
+  test.mocs
 ```

 ### README.md